marcomontalbano/cv/README.md

 You can [connect Netlify CMS to a local Git repository](https://www.netlifycms.org/docs/beta-features/#working-with-a-local-git-repository), instead of working with a live repo.

 1. Navigate to a local Git repository configured with the CMS.
-1. Run `npx netlify-cms-proxy-server` from the root directory.
+1. Run `npx decap-server` from the root directory.
 1. Add the top-level property `local_backend: true` configuration to your `config.yml`.
 1. Run `npx serve src/static/admin` from the root directory.